+Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you I will earn a small commission if you click through and purchase.
 I’ve compiled a list of some of my favorite ways to celebrate and commemorate Dr. Martin Luther King, Jr. These activities are great for MLK day, Black History month, or any time of year.
 Below I will share a few of my absolute favorite picture books that highlight his life and legacy, as well as my favorite place to find primary sources and lesson plans, a fun Reader’s Theatre, and of course a few of my favorite Freebies.
 Thanks again for being here.

 This is a beautiful book that commemorates the life and legacy of Dr. Martin Luther King, Jr. Because of the focus on his words, this book is the perfect companion to the free MLK Quote activity available here.

 Another beautifully illustrated book.
 This book is wonderful, it pairs Dr. King’s most famous speech with breathtaking illustrations.
 There is something so powerful about using a picture book in the classroom.
 This one is sure to captivate your students as they hear first hand the words that helped change and continue to change the nation.

 - When using primary sources in the classroom remember to set expectations.
 Before the lesson talk to them about how to appropriately react to the sources being used.
-Notify them that some of the sources may stir their emotions and that it’s ok, in fact it could even be the whole purpose of the lesson.
+Notify them that some of the sources may stir their emotions and that it’s ok, in fact, it could even be the whole purpose of the lesson.

 - David Kilpatrick, a teacher from Washington gives a few examples of how he uses primary sources in his classroom: